isomerpages/moe-unitypri/_info-hub/P1 Administrative Matters.md

 <p><strong>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Purchase of school textbooks and attire</strong>
 </p>
 <p>The purchase of school textbooks and attire in school will be strictly
 by appointment only.
-Please access <a rel="noopener noreferrer nofollow" target="_blank">https://www.picktime.com/UPSbooking2025</a> to book a slot between <strong>26 and 28 Nov 2025</strong>.
+Please access <a href="https://www.picktime.com/UPSbooking2025" rel="noopener nofollow" target="_blank">https://www.picktime.com/UPSbooking2025</a> to book a slot between <strong>26 and 28 Nov 2025</strong>.
 When booking, please indicate “<em>P1 2026” </em>under ‘Child’s Class 2026’ in the portal.</p>
 <p></p>